AbramAanderud/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] **Header, footer, and main content body** - Put github link in footers, added header of chatter pad, body content is the room and also the login box
+- [x] **Header, footer, and main content body** - Put github link in footers, added header of chatter pad, body content is the room and also the login box and some text.
-- [x] **Navigation elements** - The EXIT button on the room in the top left and the login button on the index page
+- [x] **Navigation elements** - The EXIT button on the room in the top left and the login button is on the index page.
-- [x] **Responsive to window resizing** - Made the room window dynamic so it resizes but the inside content is fit so it seems more like a real virtual room.
-The chat box and buttons stay in the corners as intended.
+- [x] **Responsive to window resizing** - Made the room window dynamic so it resizes but the inside content is fixed inside the container so it seems more like a real virtual room.
+The chat box and buttons stay in the corner for easy access.
 - [x] **Application elements** - Added the room and gold counter will probably add a player list.
-Added a bad and some tables with little cushion chairs.
+Added a bar and some tables with little cushion chairs.
 Might try and design more and add a bar tender.
-- [x] **Application text content** - Has titles and a gold counter will have a whole thing of settings when it comes down.
-Will display the user name as well.
+- [x] **Application text content** - Has username in corner of room and a gold counter will have a list of settings that come up when you click on settings later along with a chat box.
+Hoping to store chat logs.
 - [x] **Application images** - Added Photos on the walls of the room and also the floor and wall are repeated photos.
 Might let users change the pictures not sure if thats a good idea.

 ## 🚀 React part 1: Routing deliverable